Samuel-Brisio/IEEE_WP3_Article/README.md

 sudo ./Scripts/fase_04/batch.sh 35
 ```

-Each emulation will be save in a compact format inside the folder Emulation_Raw_Data
+This will create a folder `Emulation_Raw_Data/<time_date>`, where each emulation will be save in a compact format inside.

 #### Getting the metrics from the raw data

+Create a new folder where the analysis will be saved.

 ```
 mkdir Analysis
 ```

+And execute the script to compute the metrics.

 ```
 ./Scripts/fase_04/analysis.sh <OUTPUT_DIR> <RAW_DATA_DIR>
 # Exemple
-./Scripts/fase_04/analysis.sh Analysis Emulation_Raw_Data
+./Scripts/fase_04/analysis.sh Analysis Emulation_Raw_Data/05022025_1742
 ```